Eating Disorders; Ethology; Neurobiology; Obesity; Psychiatry; Substance Abuse Detection; Natural History; Animal Nutrition Sciences

 Extensive Research Description

 Broadly, our research seeks to define the molecular and neural basis of behavior.
 Most of the work focussed on neurocircuitry underlying responses to natural rewards (i.e. food) as well as drugs of abuse.
 We investigate the regulation and integration of these circuits with the longer term goal of understanding their relevance in disease, as well as the role that these circuits played in evolution.
 It is notable that the motivation to ingest food, though highly adaptive during most of our natural history, has proven to be incompatible with the current state of excess food supply.
-Understanding the motivational systems that control feeding will give us insight into the molecular mechanisms of a complex behavior, and will ultimately serve to better define the etiology of obesity and eating disorders.
+Similar circuits likely underlie our motivation for physical activity, including exercise.
+Understanding the motivational systems that control feeding and activity will give us insight into the molecular mechanisms of a complex behavior, and will ultimately serve to better define the etiology of obesity and eating disorders.

 Our experiments and progress depend upon our ability to effectively manipulate genes and neurons within the adult brain neurons.
 We are active in developing viral and transgenic techniques for conditional genetic analysis of neural function and behavior, including the development of viral constructs that will allow for more systematic studies of gene function in the context of neural circuits.
 We also apply optogenetic approaches for direct analysis of neural and neural circuit function.
 Current work aims to extend these approaches to manipulations of neural ensembles that are activated during specific behaviors.

 Medial prefrontal D1 dopamine neurons control food intake